Background

 HBVUCLN.xml

-Once the analyses have run, open the log file in Tracer and compare estimates and see whether the analyses substantially differ.
-You can also compare the trees in DensiTree.
+Once both analyses have completed, open the log files in Tracer and compare parameter estimates to see whether the two analyses differ substantially.
+You may also compare the trees in DensiTree.

-To use nested sampling, first have to install the NS (version 1.0.4 or above) package.
+To use nested sampling, we first have to install the NS (version 1.2.2) package:

 Setting up the nested sampling analyses